percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 Thus, each DTLS message carried via the tunnel will impose several dozen octets of overhead.
-Therefore, it is **RECOMMENDED** that endpoints and the KMF reduce the assumed MTU size used for DTLS messages by 96 octets in order to avoid IP-level packet fragmentation of DTLS messages relayed through the tunnel.
+Therefore, it is **RECOMMENDED** that endpoints and the KMF reduce the assumed PMTU size used for DTLS messages by 96 octets in order to avoid IP-level packet fragmentation of DTLS messages relayed through the tunnel.